barryCFlynn/WatchBidCentral/README.md

 ### implementations

 	things left:
-	bid timer count down - could have shop link filtering - should have
-	like count icon on watch detail page - must have nested comments - could have
+	bid timer count down - could have removed shop link filtering - should have added my listings like count icon on watch detail page - must have nested comments - could have removed
 	about page - must have
 	create listing form - must have (logged in users) - done automated testing - could have
 	readme - must have
-	like model - to track who likes and prevent mutiple likes from one user
+	like model - to track who likes and prevent mutiple likes from one user - removed

 	will try to do: